owntone/owntone-server/docs/advanced/multiple-instances.md

 # Running Multiple Instances

-To run multiple instances of owntone on a server, you should copy `/etc/owntone.conf` to `/etc/owntone-zone.conf` (for each `zone`) and modify the following to be unique across all instances:
+To run multiple instances of OwnTone on a server, you should copy `/etc/owntone.conf` to `/etc/owntone-zone.conf` (for each `zone`) and modify the following to be unique across all instances: